AdobeDocs/experience-manager-64.en/help/communities/using/search-implementation.md

 Currently, there is one servlet that provides the ability to delete all UGC from any SRP.

-For example, to delete all UGC in ASRP :
+For example, to delete all UGC in ASRP:

 ```shell
 curl -X POST http://localhost:4502/services/social/srp/cleanup?path=/content/usergenerated/asi/cloud -uadmin:admin